Jack Ruby: Ruby's motive

-Scheim noted that Jada, a stripper at Ruby's club, during an interview with ABC's Paul Good, remarked "I believe [Ruby] disliked Bobby Kennedy".
+Ruby's club stripper Jada, during an interview with ABC's Paul Good, said that "I believe [Ruby] disliked Bobby Kennedy".

-Schiem also noted several people who knew Ruby who claimed that the patriotic statements which Ruby professed were quite out of character.
-Ruby's gambling business partner Harry Hall told the FBI that "Ruby was the type who was interested in any way to make money," and he also said that he "could not conceive of Ruby doing anything out of patriotism".
-Jack Kelly had known Ruby casually since 1943, and he "scoffed at the idea of a patriotic motive being involved by Ruby in the slaying of Oswald."
-He said that he "could not see Ruby" killing Oswald "out of patriotism," but rather "for publicity or...for money".
-Ruby's friend Paul Jones told the FBI that he doubted that Ruby "would have become emotionally upset and killed Oswald on the spur of the moment.
+Schiem also noted some who knew Ruby who stated that the patriotic statements which Ruby professed were quite out of character.
+Ruby's gambling business partner Harry Hall said "Ruby was the type who was interested in any way to make money," and he also said that he "could not conceive of Ruby doing anything out of patriotism."
+Jack Kelly had known Ruby since 1943, and he "scoffed at the idea of a patriotic motive..." and felt that Ruby would have killed Oswald "for publicity [or] for money".
+Ruby's friend Paul Jones also said that he doubted that Ruby "would have become emotionally upset and killed Oswald on the spur of the moment.
 He felt Ruby would have done it for money."

 Ruby's lawyers, led by Sam Houston Clinton, appealed to the Texas Court of Criminal Appeals after his 1964 conviction, the highest criminal court in Texas.
 Ruby's lawyers argued that he could not have received a fair trial in Dallas because of the excessive publicity surrounding the case.
-Ruby conducted a brief televised news conference in March 1965, a year after his conviction.
-He stated: "Everything pertaining to what's happening has never come to the surface.
-The world will never know the true facts of what occurred, my motives.
+In a taped interview with reporters in March 1965, Ruby stated: "Everything pertaining to what's happening has never come to the surface.
+The world will never know the true facts of what occurred, my motive.
 The people who had so much to gain, and had such an ulterior motive for putting me in the position I'm in, will never let the true facts come above board to the world."
-A reporter asked, "Are these people in very high positions, Jack?", and he responded, "Yes."
+A reporter asked, "Are these people in very high positions, Jack?", and he responded,"Yes."

-Kantor speculated in 1978 that the man by the name of "Davis" that Ruby mentioned to attorney Tom Howard may have been Thomas Eli Davis III, a CIA-connected mercenary.
+Kantor speculated in 1978 that the "Davis" that Ruby mentioned to Tom Howard may have been Thomas Eli Davis III, a CIA-connected mercenary.

 Dallas Deputy Sheriff Al Maddox claimed: "Ruby told me, he said, 'Well, they injected me for a cold.'
 He said it was cancer cells.
 That's what he told me, Ruby did.
 I said you don't believe that bullshit.
 He said, 'I damn sure do!'
 One day when I started to leave, Ruby shook hands with me and I could feel a piece of paper in his palm."
 It was a note in which Ruby claimed that he was part of a conspiracy, and that his role was to silence Oswald.
 Not long before Ruby died, according to an article in the London Sunday Times, he told psychiatrist Werner Teuter that the assassination was "an act of overthrowing the government" and that he knew "who had President Kennedy killed".
 He added: "I am doomed.
 I do not want to die.
 But I am not insane.
 I was framed to kill Oswald."